-We are a fully integrated, global biopharmaceutical company that applies our scientific expertise and proprietary technologies to research, develop, manufacture and commercialize, both with partners and on our own, pharmaceutical products that are designed to address unmet medical needs of patients in major therapeutic areas.
+We are a fully-integrated, global biopharmaceutical company that applies our scientific expertise and proprietary technologies to research, develop, manufacture and commercialize, both with partners and on our own, pharmaceutical products that are designed to address unmet medical needs of patients in major therapeutic areas.

 We are currently developing a pipeline of potential new proprietary products in the fields of neuroscience and oncology.
-We manufacture and commercialize VIVITROL for the treatment of alcohol dependence and opioid dependence, ARISTADA for the treatment of schizophrenia, and ARISTADA INITIO for initiation onto ARISTADA for the treatment of schizophrenia.
-We also manufacture commercial products incorporating our proprietary technologies that are owned and commercialized by other biopharmaceutical companies.
+We manufacture and commercialize VIVITROL for the treatment of alcohol dependence and opioid dependence, ARISTADA for the treatment of schizophrenia, and ARISTADA INITIO for initiation onto ARISTADA for the treatment of schizophrenia, and we are preparing for the potential launch of LYBALVI for the treatment of schizophrenia and bipolar I disorder, which, pending FDA approval, we intend to manufacture and commercialize.
+We also manufacture commercial products, incorporating our proprietary technologies under license, that are owned and commercialized by other biopharmaceutical companies and for which we receive manufacturing and/or royalty revenues.
 Headquartered in Dublin, Ireland, we have an R&D center in Waltham, Massachusetts; an R&D and manufacturing facility in Athlone, Ireland; and a manufacturing facility in Wilmington, Ohio.